Root microbiome: Biotic assembly mechanisms

 Different parts of the root are associated with different microbial communities.
 For example, fine roots, root tips, and the main root are all associated with different communities, and the rhizosphere, root surface, and root tissue are all associated with different communities, likely due to the unique chemistry and nutrient status of each of these regions, which differ from those of the bulk soil.
 For instance, root exudates provide specific carbon compounds that are enriched in the rhizosphere, selecting for microbial taxa with matching metabolic traits and shaping root-associated communities accordingly.
 Additionally, different plant species, and even different cultivars, harbor different microbial communities, probably due to host specific immune responses and differences in carbon root exudates.
 Host age affects root microbial community composition, likely for similar reasons as host identity.
+Recent evidence further demonstrates that plant developmental stage and domestication can strongly influence root microbiome assembly.
+In finger millet (Eleusine coracana), both rhizosphere and endosphere microbial communities were shown to shift dynamically throughout plant development, with the largest changes occurring during the flowering stage.
+The study found that only about 8% of the core microbiota was consistently shared between soil and plants, suggesting that plants selectively recruit microbial taxa from the surrounding microbial pool according to developmental needs.
+Differences between wild and domesticated cultivars further indicated that domestication influences the composition and assembly of root-associated microbial communities.
 The identity of neighboring vegetation has also been shown to impact a host plant's root microbial community composition.